 What Does a Midwife Do?

 What does a midwife do?
 How is she different from an OB / GYN or a doula?
-In this section we answer questions like these, with the goal of helping you choose your ideal care team.
+In this section we answer questions like these, with the goal of helping you choose the ideal care team for your natural birth.

 Mother in birthtub being comforted by father.